Are you Doing Enough to Generate New Business for Your Organisation?

 - 9 new business prospect follow up calls

 - Conversation with a marketing student for work experience to increase momentum for our social media activity

 - 1 proposal

-- 1 hour teleconference with my team regarding status on client activity including KPI’s and discussion on status of our own sales pipeline
+- 1-hour teleconference with my team regarding status on client activity including KPI’s and discussion on the status of our own sales pipeline

 - Reviewed and amended copy for our outbound ‘best of’ new business development tips email due to go out shortly (Please sign up on this page and we’ll be happy to send it to you)